 - Ride predictably.
 Don’t swerve in and around vehicles.
 Don’t ride on the line.
 Put yourself in the center of the lane so you will be noticed and in an area so cars won’t pass too closely by you.
 You want to be noticed.

 You should do everything that you possibly can to make yourself and your bike stand out and be more visible.
 Always adhere to traffic laws and make sure you use your signals and horn (if needed) so drivers will know where you are headed.
 Adhere to any traffic signs and signals.
 You should always be responsible for your own safety.
 You can significantly reduce your chances of being in a crash.

 What Should Victims of Rome, Georgia Motorcycle Accidents Do Next?

 Even the safest riders can find themselves in a motorcycle accident.
 If you have suffered from a personal injury after you have been in an accident, then your next step should be to reach out to a personal injury lawyer with experience in car accident law.
-The attorneys at the Bader Law Firm have years of experience representing the interests of Rome, Georgia residents.
+The attorneys at the Bader Scott Injury Lawyers have years of experience representing the interests of Rome, Georgia residents.
 They can use their knowledge of past motorcycle accidents to determine whether you are owed compensation from the negligent driver responsible for your collision.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.